 This switch is used to turn the burner on or off.
 The auto position operates the burner during the hi and low heat cycles.
-The on position will operate the burner only when the fan is running.
-The switch will light up when the flame sensor detects the flame.
+The on position will operate the burner anytime that the fan is running.
+The light will light up when the flame sensor detects the flame.